codefromhezad/foreman/README.md

 importScripts('foreman.js')
 ```

-2. Create new Foreman instance(s) (obviously unavailable in the worker)
+2. Create new Foreman instance(s) (Obviously, 'YOUR_WORKER_FILE.js' is not needed when creating a new Foreman instance from the worker)
 ```javascript
 var my_worker = new Foreman('YOUR_WORKER_FILE.js')
 ```